roscopeco/jasm/README.md

 I wrote this for fun, which I had both in writing it and playing with it.

-I release it without any expectation that it will be at all _useful_, but with the sincere hope that you too might find it fun.
+I release it without any real expectation that it will be _useful_, but with the sincere hope that you too might find it fun.

 If you really need some use-cases to justify the electrons squandered in